Antoinette Sassou Nguesso

-Antoinette Sassou Nguesso (born May 7, 1945 in Brazzaville) is a Congolese retired teacher and public figure who has held the role of First Lady of the Republic of the Congo since 1997 as the wife of President Denis Sassou Nguesso.
-She also held the position of First Lady from 1979 to 1992 during her husband's first presidential tenure.
+Antoinette Sassou Nguesso (née Tchibota; born 7 May 1945 in Brazzaville) is a Congolese retired teacher and public figure who became the First Lady of the Republic of the Congo in 1997 as the wife of President Denis Sassou Nguesso.
+She had also been First Lady from 1979 to 1992 during her husband's first presidential tenure.

 Biography

-Sassou Nguesso was born Antoinette Loemba Tchibota on May 7, 1945, in Brazzaville to Pascal Loemba Tchibota and Marie-Louise Djembo.
+Sassou Nguesso was born Antoinette Loemba Tchibota on 7 May 1945, in Brazzaville to Pascal Loemba Tchibota and Marie-Louise Djembo.
 Her parents, who were originally from Kakamoéka, divorced when she was a child.
 Her mother later remarried to her second husband, François Gallo Poto, a cousin of the Antoinette Gbetigbia Gogbe Yetene (d.
 1977), first wife of Mobutu Sese Seko, the President of Zaire.
 Sassou Nguesso's mother, who became known as Mama Poto Galo, died in January 2005 and was buried in Gombe Cemetery in Kinshasa in the neighboring Democratic Republic of Congo.
 Following her parents' divorce, Sassou Nguesso was raised in both Pointe-Noire and Brazzaville.
 She attended elementary school in both cities, before enrolling in a girl's college in Mouyondzi.

 Sassou Nguesso is a retired teacher.
-Sassou Nguesso has been president of a Congolese NGO, the Congo Assistance Foundation (la Fondation Congo Assistance), since its establishment on May 7, 1984.
+Sassou Nguesso has been president of a Congolese NGO, the Congo Assistance Foundation (la Fondation Congo Assistance), since its establishment on 7 May 1984.

 The first lady routinely travels with her personal hairdresser, the Brazzaville-based stylist Amédée Ebono, on all official trips.